Microflash/rehype-starry-night/README.md

 	.use(rehypeStringify, { allowDangerousHtml: true });
 ```

-Plugins are applied in the order of they are in the options.
+Plugins are applied in the order they are added in options.
 In the above case, `titlePlugin` will be applied first followed by `languageIndicatorPlugin` and `lineAnnotationPlugin`.

 ## Theming